 It is also custom made, AND REALLY CUTE!
 But, I’m partial, I made it.

 How to make your very own Wallet Style (super duper cute!)
 Envelope System

 Let me begin by saying, there are quite a few steps, but it is really simple to make!
 I think this could be made in 1-2 hours.
 It took me a while, but I was making the pattern and taking LOTS AND LOTS of pictures for you.
-Most of the steps are the little things that are just help keep it nice and neat, and you probably already know to do.
+Most of the steps are the little things that just help keep it nice and neat.
 If you are an amazing seamstress please do not be bothered by the instructions for even super simple things.
 I hate reading tutorials that assume I know TONS of information.

 - Enough fabric to make two 8.5″ squares for EACH envelope you would like.
 I did enough for 7, and spent WAY too long picking out those fabrics from my stash.
 But, aren’t they cute?

 - You will also need fabric for the outside, enough to make two 15″ by 9″ rectangles.

 - A thick, thick fabric, such as upcycled denim from a really old and ugly pair of jeans.
 You will need enough to make a 15″ by 9″rectangle.
 You could probably also use heavy duty interfacing, but I made a New Year’s resolution to not buy new stuff for crafts, so I had to use what I (or rather my sister, Thanks Amy!) had on hand.

 - 8″ of velcro (if you want a coin pocket)

 - 20″ of elastic string (like this)